dhis2/staxwax/README.md

 ## Writing XML

-To write XML, instantiate an XmlReader from an OutputStream.
+To write XML, instantiate an <pre>XmlWriter</pre> from an OutputStream.

 ```java
 XmlWriter writer = XmlFactory.getXmlWriter( outputStream );